Skip to main content

 • Start Slow: If you do supplement, begin with a low dose and gradually increase.
 This helps minimize any potential side effects.

-• Talk to a Pro: Always work with a healthcare provider, especially if you're dealing with a diagnosed mood disorder.
+• Talk to a Pro: Always work with a health

 Frequently Asked Questions